youssef-jad/queue-payment/Readme.md

 - Redis for handling the queue
 - Jobs that retry automatically if they fail
 - Proper error handling and logging
-- A command to check if the queue is healthy
+- A command to check if the queue is healthy "half done"
 - An API endpoint to create orders

 ## Getting Started